ngforms/ngformgen/README.md

 # ngformgen
-NgFormGen is a independent/standalone Angular component that helps create dynamic forms using Angular
+NgFormGen is a generator for independent/standalone component that helps create dynamic forms using Angular framework.
+Head over to [https://ngforms.github.io](https://ngforms.github.io) for documentation.